SarahS456/intro-web-scraping/sean-readme.md

 * A web browser to see what we're working on as others see it (Recommend Google Chrome: [chrome.google.com] (http://chrome.google.com))

-* We will be using an online text editor for this workshop.
-You can sign up here: [https://repl.it/](https://repl.it/)

-Well... that was easy!

 ## Overview
 The goal of this brief course is to provide you with a fun introduction to web Scraping Python.